Grauenwolf/PackIT/README.md

 Finally, we renamed the `ReadDbContext` entities to not have the `ReadModel` suffix and give the DbContext itself a nicer name.

+## Round 19 - Review Static Methods

+While there is nothing inherently wrong with static methods, in this project they tend to be associated with questionable design decisions.
+So at this point it wouldn’t hurt to just do a quick scan to see if there are any issues to be addressed.

+* Remove the static `Create` function in `Localization` and replace it with a normal constructor.
+* Delete the `Temperature` class.
+It has the problematic two-way implicit conversions that we saw in round 16.
+* Delete the `TravelDays` class for the same reason.
+Its validation will be moved elsewhere.

 # PackIT
 PackIT is simple "packing list app" built on top of clean architecture and CQRS.